-Computer programmers are investigative people who rate highly in openness.
+Computer programmers are investigative people who rate highly in social responsibility.

 Computer programmers have distinct personality types that suggest why they are suited to their career.
 In this section, we'll walk through a couple of conclusions based on the data we collect about computer programmers: